- Act fast for best results. Professional cleaning is recommended.

 RUG ART offers Rug Saver Padding cut to size, as this acts as a cushion and prevents the rug from sliding, dirt penetration and from being rubbed against the surface it covers.

-For difficult stains on wool or silk rugs, or when in doubts, consult a professional rug cleaner.
+For difficult stains on wool or silk rugs, or when in doubt, consult a professional rug cleaner.
 Do not use dry cleaning methods on wool rugs and carpets.

 The general care tips provided here are to be used only as a guide for your personal use and should not be relied upon as a substitute for the advice of a professional.